 “Now, we can’t wait to celebrate off the court and throw you the parade you deserve down the Canyon of Heroes!”

-They include: City Hall and The David N. Dinkins Manhattan Municipal Building and the borough halls in Brooklyn, Queens and Staten Island.
+Five buildings were set to be lit up Monday night in Liberty seafoam: City Hall, The David N. Dinkins Manhattan Municipal Building and the borough halls in Brooklyn, Queens and Staten Island.

 The Liberty are the first New York City-based pro basketball team to win a championship in 51 years.
 The 1973 Knicks were the last to achieve the feat.
-The 1976 Nets, who were based at Nassau Coliseum and played in the ABA, had been the last New York pro basketball team to win a title.
+The 1976 Nets, who were based at Nassau Coliseum and won the ABA title, had been the last New York pro basketball team to capture a title.

 “I’ve been like manifesting this moment for a while, and there’s no feeling like it, this game,” Breanna Stewart said after the clinching 67-62 overtime victory.
 “Credit to Minnesota.
 They gave us a tough series.
 And the fans have been amazing everywhere we’ve gone.